-There is a very big buzz building in the interior design blog world.
-If you are passionate about interior design then you probably know what I am referring to.
-It is the highly anticipated One Room Challenge or more commonly known as the ORC.
-The ORC was started back in 2011 by blogger Linda Weinstein, who was looking for motivation to finish one room in her own home.
+Are you thinking of participating in the One Room Challenge?
+The One Room Challenge or ORC was started back in 2011 by blogger Linda Weinstein, who was looking for motivation to finish one room in her own home.
 She came up with the idea to challenge a small group of online friends to support one another while they all finished one room in six weeks.

-Last Spring I was sponsored by the Boston Design center as one of the twenty featured designers.
-I created a temporary Pied-a terre within an empty space in the building.
+The Spring of 2018 I was asked to be a featured designer.
+I was sponsored by the Boston Design center and I created a temporary Pied-a terre within an empty space in the building.

-Both makeovers were a lot of work but the end result made it all worth it.
-In my own home we finally had a finished family room after living in the house for over nine years.
-My pied-a-terre was sadly only temporary but it lives online forever and I got some great images for my portfolio.I learned a lot during both as a link up and featured designer.
-This is what you should know if you are thinking of participating in the One Room Challenge.
+All four makeovers were a lot of work, time and money but the end result made it all worth it.
+Our new condo now has a beautifully decorated master bedroom and living area.
+My pied-a-terre was sadly only temporary but it lives online forever and I have some great images for my portfolio.I learned a lot during the process, both as and featured designer and as a guest participant.
+Here are a few things you should know if you are thinking of participating in the One Room Challenge.

 1. Time is not on your side:

 Six weeks sounds like a long time to get a room finished but let me tell you it goes by in the blink of an eye.
 PLUS, you really don’t have six weeks since you need to have your room photographed around week five in order to get the images ready for the week six reveal.
 Every season there are designers who end up working round the clock during the final count down because they ran into unexpected delays in the first few weeks.
 My advice is to work backwards from photography day (week five) and carefully plan out everything on a calendar.
 Also, keep in mind that things almost always take longer than anticipated.